lendot/cattube/README.md

 I recommend trying a bunch of different types of videos to see what your cat responds to.
 In addition to the nature videos ours also like videos of animated critters and things like balls rolling around.
 They're even sometimes interested in gameplay videos from stuff like Tetris or Centipede.
-A while back I put an OK Go video on ours just for laughs and it turns out our cats really like watching it.
+One of our cats absolutely loves Line Rider videos.
+A while back I put an OK Go video on ours just for laughs and months on our cats still really like watching it.
 You never know what might grab their attention.

 CatTube uses vlc to play the videos.
 The version that comes with Raspberry Pi OS isn't compiled with hardware acceleration enabled, which limits